T0mmykn1fe/iPadMeetingRoomMagic/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+* 0.3.3 - Increase max rooms from 100 to 250 (the max) for larger offices.
+Will eventually need to start making paged requests.
 * 0.3.2 - Fix LICENSE link in package.json
 * 0.3.1 - Set preferGlobal
 * 0.3.0 - Fix private meetings, add option to display the room name, add ability to see full room list from status page, add "Book me" link for some call-to-action on the status screen, /setup URL for getting links to each room quickly, accessibility improvements.